metrorailings/OwlBlog/content/posts/bears-playoff-analysis.md

 #### Prognosis / Outlook

-If the Bears meet the Eagles in the first round...Chicago fans will need to wait another year to taste a playoff victory.
+When the Bears meet the Eagles in the first round...Chicago fans will need to wait another year to taste a playoff victory.
 But if it's the Vikings instead traveling to the Windy City come Wild Card weekend...then the Bears may make their way to the final four.